shuaiwang-nju/shuaiwang-nju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Dr. Shuai Wang is currently a Tenure-Track Associate Professor at the School of Intelligence Science and Technology, Nanjing University.
-He earned his B.E. degree from Northwestern Polytechnical University in 2014 and his Ph.D. degree from Shanghai Jiao Tong University in 2020.
-Prior to joining Nanjing University, he served as a research scientist at the Shenzhen Research Institute of Big Data, Chinese University of Hong Kong (Shenzhen).
+He earned his B.E. degree from Northwestern Polytechnical University in 2014 under the supervision of [Prof. Lei Xie](http://lxie.npu-aslp.org/), and his Ph.D. degree from Shanghai Jiao Tong University in 2020 under the supervision of [Prof. Kai Yu](https://x-lance.github.io/kaiyu/) and[Prof. Yanmin Qian](https://audiocc.sjtu.edu.cn/en/members/yanmin.qian).
+Prior to joining Nanjing University, he served as a research scientist in [Prof. Haizhou Li](https://www.colips.org/~eleliha/)'s team at the Shenzhen Research Institute of Big Data, Chinese University of Hong Kong (Shenzhen), where he still holds an adjunct position now.
 Additionally, he spent 2.5 years as a senior research scientist at Lightspeed & Quantum Studios, Tencent, where he led the speech group in R&D of speech technologies customized for games.

 His research interest includes speaker modeling,target speaker processing,  speech synthesis, voice conversion and music generation.
 He has published more than 60 papers at top-tier speech conferences/journals.